spessasus/spessasynth_lib/docs/synthesizer/worklet-synthesizer.md

 !!!
 Warning

-    Note that you need to add the worklet processor for the synthesizer to work!
+    Remember that you need to add the worklet processor for the synthesizer to work!
     See [Importing the worklet](importing-the-worklet.md)

 ```ts